joesixpack/stakewars-III-challenges/5/README.md

 And then login to the user account with that password.
 Now do in order:

-1. Edit pool_name in createnode.sh to your to be signing wallet & pool name moniker.
+1. Edit pool_name in createnode.sh to your to be moniker for both the signing wallet & pool.

 2. Run: